Join the Army: Musical style

 Mike Muir used vastly different vocal techniques and range compared to their debut album (sometimes sounding similar to Lemmy from Motörhead).
 Original guitarist Grant Estes had been replaced by Jon Nelson in 1984, who was then soon replaced by Rocky George, who influenced the change of the band's sound into the thrash direction.
 Original drummer Amery Smith was replaced by R.J.
 Herrera, who used the particularly metal drum feature of double kick.

 Reception and legacy

-Reviews for Join the Army have been mostly positive.
-AllMusic's Eduardo Rivadavia awards the album three stars out of five, and calls it "a transitional album in the transformation of the band's sound from hardcore punk to thrash metal."
+Reviews for Join the Army were mostly positive.
+AllMusic's Eduardo Rivadavia gave it three stars out of five and called it "a transitional album in the transformation of the band's sound from hardcore punk to thrash metal".